18.104.22.168 General provisions for income from employment

 |a SPECIFIC person of a religious organisation is employed||

-the amount earned IS treated as income for social security purposes.
+the amount paid IS treated as income for social security purposes.

-Explanation: The income amount earned, derived or received is paid for the member's own use or benefit regardless of their subsequent divesting themselves of the money after payment.
+Explanation: The income amount is paid for the member's own use or benefit regardless of their subsequent divesting themselves of the money after payment.

 |an organisation employs a religious organisation to supply ANY member of their organisation||

-Remuneration for professional sports games is attributed to the period in which it is earned and assessed as income when it is earned, even if payment to the player is deferred, paid at the end of the season, or at another set time.
+Remuneration for professional sports games is attributed to the period in which it is paid and assessed as income when it is paid.

 Exception: If a sporting prize or award is won by someone whose main source of income is NOT sport, the prize or award is a windfall gain and is NOT assessed as income.

-Earnings paid to a prisoner's dependants ARE regarded as income for assessment purposes and may affect the rate of payment that is otherwise payable to the partner (1.1.P.85).
+Employment income paid to a prisoner's dependants IS regarded as income for assessment purposes and may affect the rate of payment that is otherwise payable to the partner (1.1.P.85).